Zika Virus Infection Fast Facts

 Cases and Statistics:

 Cases including confirmed, probable or suspected cases of Zika in US states and territories updated weekly by CDC.
 It is counting separately the number of pregnant women infected with the virus.
-In June 2016, CDC began reporting the outcomes of those pregnant women.
+In June 2016, CDC began reporting the outcomes of those pregnant women, and 283 children were born with Zika-associated birth defects in the US and its territories between December 1, 2015 and March 31, 2018.

 Cases including confirmed, probable or suspected cases of Zika in US states and territories updated weekly by CDC.
 It is counting separately the number of pregnant women infected with the virus.
-In June 2016, CDC began reporting the outcomes of those pregnant women.
+In June 2016, CDC began reporting the outcomes of those pregnant women, and 283 children were born with Zika-associated birth defects in the US and its territories between December 1, 2015 and March 31, 2018.

 1947 - The Zika virus is first discovered in a monkey by scientists studying yellow fever in Uganda's Zika forest.